mehdisadeghi/Noqte/README.md

 Please report them on the repository or email me.
 The following problems are known to me:

 - There is no kerning
-- There are no anchors
+- <s>There are no anchors</s>: top and bottom anchors added back in January 2024
-- Diacritics are not well-positioned
+- <s>Diacritics are not well-positioned</s>: positioning improved using the aforementioned anchors
+- Lookup tables still incomplete

 ## Test
 There is a development script and an SDL test file included.
 To watch the changes and rebuild do: